 Failure to Stop and Render Aid

-Accident that Resulted in Property Damage
+Accident Resulting in Property Damage

 Even if the other driver hasn’t been injured, you’re still required to stop and exchange information such as identification and registration for insurance purposes.
 Drivers are advised to pull off the roadway to a safe location if possible.
 Failure to remain at the scene to exchange information can get you a Class C misdemeanor if the total damage to the other vehicle amounts to $200 or less—this can be upgraded to a Class B misdemeanor if the damaged exceeds $200.